Nature Conservation and Other Legislation (Indigenous Joint Management - Moreton Island) Amendment Bill 2020

 - Creates an Indigenous Joint Management Area for the island, with the Queensland Government and traditional owners sharing management responsibilities

-- Requires consultation with the indigenous landholder before permits for commercial and recreational activities are granted
+- Requires consultation with and consent from the indigenous landholder before permits for commercial and recreational activities are granted

 - Provides funding for six new positions and community rangers to support joint management